robatron/book-reviews/sinek_leaders-eat-last.md

 #### Chapter 19 Leadership Lesson 3: Integrity Matters

+- Can't trust leaders when social fabric of group is in chaos
+- Ledership is about:
+  - Integrity: Adherence to a code of morals, honesty, incorruptibility, reliable
+  - Honesty
+  - Accountability

 #### Chapter 20 Leadership Lesson 4: Friends Matter

+- US Congress worked better in the past b/c democrats and republicans mingled
+- Author says healthy to meet and spend time together outside of work
+- If we never spend time with opponents, we tend to demonize them

 #### Chapter 21 Leadership Lesson 5: Lead the People, Not the Numbers

+- Author says ex CEO of G.E. left company in poor condition
+- Compare to Costco's CEO who treats employees well, and is interested in long-term growth
+- Few people know Costco's CEO, but he built a more solid company, and returns higher over long time
+- Directive leaders _initially_ outperform empowering leaders, but in the long run, empowering leaders do better

 ### Part 7 - A Society Of Addicts

 #### Chapter 22 At the Center of All Our Problems Is Us

+- Managers look after numbers and results, leaders look after us
+- Before blame managers, look at self first

 #### Chapter 23 At Any Expense

+- Disire to win has always existed and has always caused problems
+- Desire to win should not take precedence over taking care of people we serve

 #### Chapter 24 The Abstract Generation

+- Cellphones new drug for Generation Y
+- Digital addition makes more impatient at best, more lonely and isolated at worst
+- Gen Y is superficial about "having an impact" and "raising awareness" but forgets that requires grit, determination, and hard work
+- Doesn't happen with a share or a like

 ### Part 8 - Becoming A Leader

 #### Chapter 25 Step 12

+- In AA, step 12 actually gets rid of addiction
+- Step 12 is about service and taking care and helping someone else beat alcoholism
+- Step 12 is about oxytocin which is key in beating addiction
+- AA is a good example of "Circle of Safety" mentioned earlier

 #### Chapter 26 Shared Struggle

+- To inspire us, we need challenges that outstrip the available resources
+- Bill Gates, for example, said "a PC on every desk"
+- If leaders can paint a challenge bigger than the available resources (but within intellect capacities) people will become motivated and will give everything they've got

 #### Chapter 27 We Need More Leaders

+- Leadership is a commitment that takes time, effort, and energy
+- Not just those on top who need to change, it's the responsibility of all of us to keep the Circle of Safety strong

 ### References